-The Libyan Jamahiriyah leader, Colonel Muammar Gaddafi arrived in Damascus on Saturday (23 June) on the first leg of a tour of Arab countries.
+Background: The Libyan Jamahiriyah leader, Colonel Muammar Gaddafi arrived in Damascus on Saturday (23 June) on the first leg of a tour of Arab countries.
 One of the main topics for discussion was ways of strengthening Arab opposition to the Egyptian Israeli peace treaty.

 SYNOPSIS: Damascus airport -- the first stop on Colonel Gaddafi's four.
 There to meet him, Syrian President Hafez Al-Assad.